abinit/abinit/doc/tutorial/compilation.md

 Compiling ABINIT with OpenMP is not that difficult as everything boils down to:

-* Using a threaded version for BLAS/LAPACK/FFT
+* Using a threaded version for the BLAS/LAPACK/FFT libraries
 * Passing the correct options and libraries to the ABINIT configure script

 On the contrary, answering the questions:

-* When and why should I use threads?
+* When and why should I use OpenMP threads?
 * How many threads should I use and what is the parallel speedup I should expect?

 is more difficult because there are several factors that should be considered.

-To keep a long story short, one should start to look into threads when we start to trigger limitations and bottlenecks in the MPI implementation, especially at the level of the memory requirements.
+To keep a long story short, one should start to use OpenMP threads when we start to trigger limitations and bottlenecks in the MPI implementation, especially at the level of the memory requirements.
 These problems are usually observed in large calculations